balaji1312/balaji1312.github.io/_research/3_project.md

 ---
 layout: page
 title: A hybrid feature preservation technique based on luminosity and edge based contrast enhancement in color fundus images
-description: Work with Signal and Image Processing Laboratory at NITT
+description: Work with Signal and Image Processing Laboratory at NIT Trichy
 img:
 importance: 7
 category: lab